valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 4.0.0

-If the key is open for writing, remove it, and setup the key to accept new writes as an empty key (that will be created on demand).
+If the key is open for writing, remove it, and set up the key to accept new writes as an empty key (that will be created on demand).
 On success `VALKEYMODULE_OK` is returned.
 If the key is not open for writing `VALKEYMODULE_ERR` is returned.